YottaDB/YDBDoc/MessageRecovery/errors.rst

 GTMCHECK
 -----------------

-GTMCHECK, Internal YottaDB error.
-Report to YottaDB Support.
+GTMCHECK, Internal YottaDB error--Report to your YottaDB Support Channel

 Compile Time/Run Time Fatal: This indicates that a design assumption failed at the location specified.